wasabibit/WBTMXTool/README.md

 **WBTMXTool** is a tool that makes it easy to scale TMX asstets between HD and SD.
+It has been created by **[WasabiBit](/)** and made available publicly for free to be used as a useful tool for game developers.

 Please visit the original post [here](https://www.wasabibit.com/wbtmxtool/).